danielgerlag/workflow-core/docs/getting-started.md

 ## Registry

-The workflow host keeps workflow definitions in the registry when they are registered.
+The registry contains workflow definitions which have been registered.
 When starting a workflow, the workflow host creates a new instance for the desired workflow definition.

 ## Persistence

-The persistence provider persists the state of a workflow instance with execution pointers.
-They are created when visiting a step while executing a workflow and hold information about their outcome.
+The persistence provider persists internal data which allows to resume workflows.
+Part of this are execution pointers which are created for every step that is visited during the execution of a workflow.
+They hold information about the outcome of the step and thus also indicate which step has to be run next.

 ## Passing data between steps